 Episcopal Peace Fellowship

 Trinity members belong to this diocesan-wide chapter of a national organization that addresses issues of peace and justice in our community and the world.
 Our church is kept aware of these concerns through education, advocacy, workshops, and parish resource centers that carry relevant materials.
-To learn more, please contact coordinator Debbie Hunter or staff liaison the Rev. Canon Will Mebane.
+To learn more, please contact coordinator Debbie Hunter.

 Faithful Reform in Health Care

 A national organization with headquarters in Cleveland, Faithful Reform in Health Care worked on behalf of the recently passed Affordable Care Act, and now seeks to prevent its repeal.
 We work in cooperation with UHCAN Ohio and Ohio Consumers for Health Coverage, statewide coalitions with similar values.
 Our work is rooted in the understanding that we are all our brother’s or sister’s keepers.
-To become involved contact coordinator Gary Benjamin or staff liaison the Rev. Canon Will Mebane.
+To become involved contact coordinator Gary Benjamin.